Banner Image Source Original image held by the Harvard-Yenching Library

 • HJAS publishes figures—including art illustrations, genealogies, maps, and the like—and tables that facilitate understanding an author’s argument.
 Figures and tables can often provide large amounts of information more clearly and concisely than prose.
 Nevertheless, authors should limit the total number of figures and tables.

-• Provide characters for Asian-language terms in the figures, figure captions, and tables. regardless of whether they have been used previously in the main text.
+• Provide characters for Asian-language terms in the figures, figure captions, and tables, regardless of whether they have been used previously in the main text.
 Editors will work with authors of accepted manuscripts during copyediting to decide whether characters are needed in each figure and table.

 • Collect all figures together in a single MS Word file.